gaia-platform/GaiaPlatform/production/sdk/README.md

     **Note**: For enhanced security, replace the wild card '*' in these file entries with the user name of the account that is running the  Database Server.

-2. save the file and start a new terminal session.
+2. Save the file and start a new terminal session.

 ### Starting the Gaia Database Server on a machine that supports systemd